Unstone: History

-Originally, Unstone Main Colliery was the primary source of employment for the village; it was the largest colliery of the group around Unstone.
-It was served by a Midland Railway branch line which connected it to the main line in Dronfield and Sheepbridge.
-Although it ceased working around 1900, there are significant remains in the woodland area of both the railway and mine coal mines.
+Unstone developed as a small rural settlement but became more industrialised in the 19th century with the expansion of coal mining in the area.
+The most significant site was Unstone Main Colliery, which was in operation during the late 19th century.

+The colliery was served by a branch connected to the Midland Railway.
+According to Derbyshire Historic Environment Record entries, the site was expanded with the construction of a railway around 1870, and early Ordnance Survey maps show colliery buildings, shafts, and a rail siding.
+By approximately 1900, the colliery is recorded as disused on mapping of the period.

+Associated with the colliery was a tramway linking it to nearby workings, constructed after 1876 and out of use by 1898.
+Although the colliery itself closed around the turn of the 20th century, earthworks, embankments, and the remains of shafts and transport routes have been recorded on later maps and during site visits, indicating that physical traces of the industrial activity survived into the late 20th century.

+Today, the area has largely returned to a rural character, although woodland and landscape features still preserve evidence of its mining past.

 Unstone community centre is built on the former trackbed of the Midland branch next to the former overbridge on Crow Lane.

 The village has more than doubled in size over the past century.
 A modern housing estate, Unstone Green, was built at the other side of the railway line from the original village.
 The majority of the estate, which was built in the 1940s, was initially intended to be temporary housing for the many coal miners in the area, but it is still intact today.

 Originally on the A61 trunk road, the village is now bypassed by the Unstone-Dronfield Bypass dual carriageway.